Zesty Stir-fry Pork

 - 2 spring onions, thinly sliced

-- 2 small red chillies (optional), thinly sliced
+- 2 small red chillies, deseeded and thinly sliced (optional)

 - Need to save time?
-Use a 320g bag of pre-prepared stir fry veg instead
+Use a 320g bag of pre-prepared stir-fry vegetables instead

 Stir in at the end:

-Mix together all of the ingredients for the marinade in a shallow bowl.
-Add the pork strips and stir well.
+In a shallow bowl, mix the marinade ingredients. together Add the pork strips and stir well.
 Set aside whilst you assemble the vegetables.

-Heat a frying pan or wok on a medium high heat.
-Using a slotted spoon, remove the pork from the marinade and add to the pan (keep the marinade for later) and stir continuously for four minutes to avoid overcooking.
+Heat a non-stick frying pan or wok on a medium high heat.
+Using a slotted spoon, remove the pork from the marinade and add to the pan (reserve the marinade for later) and stir continuously for four minutes to avoid overcooking.

-Remove the pork from the pan and put it on a plate to one side.
-Add the marinade to the pan and bring to the boil.
+Remove the pork from the pan and transfer to a plate.
+Add the reserved marinade to the pan and bring to the boil.
 Turn the heat down to medium.
-Add the vegetables (not the herbs) and cook until hot yet still crunchy, approx. three minutes.
+Add the vegetables (not the herbs) and cook for three minutes until hot yet still crunchy.
 Add the noodles and the pork to the pan, mix well and heat for a couple more minutes.
 Stir in the coriander and mint.